Charles I, Landgrave of Hesse-Kassel

-Charles of Hesse-Kassel (Karl von Hessen-Kassel; 3 August 1654 – 23 March 1730), of the House of Hesse, was the Landgrave of Hesse-Kassel from 1670 to 1730.
+Charles of Hesse-Kassel (Karl von Hessen-Kassel; 3 August 1654 – 23 March 1730), member of the House of Hesse, was the Landgrave of Hesse-Kassel from 1670 to 1730.

 Childhood

 Charles was the second son of William VI, Landgrave of Hesse-Kassel, and Hedwig Sophia of Brandenburg (1623–1683).
-Until 1675 his mother ruled as his guardian and regent before Charles was old enough to take over the administration for the next 5 years.
+Until 1675 his mother ruled as his guardian and regent before Charles was old enough to take over the administration for the next five years.
 His older brother, William VII, had died in 1670 shortly after reaching adulthood, even before he had had the chance to make any changes with the administration.

 Policies

 Under the reign of Charles, the consequences of the Thirty Years' War in the agricultural county could be overcome more quickly than they were in the more industrialized regions of the Holy Roman Empire.
 He pushed for the recreation of a large army and put it in the service of other countries in the War of Spanish Succession.
 His soldiers, he gave, as well as other princes of his time, to foreign service for the Subsidiengelder [ subsidies ].
 This policy remained controversial for its dealings with the mercenaries, according to the 1908 Brockhaus (Volume 9, page 96) :

 "Dieses System verbesserte die Finanzen, aber nicht den Wohlstand des Landes,und brachte den glänzenden Hof selbst in ausländische Familienverbindungen."